rgbond/sampler_tools/README.md

 "-f x-vel-cmd:60".
 Plot_hs.py takes a list of one or more log file names.
 All data is displayed on one screen to help show what changed between runs.

+This command generated screenshot.png
+    plot_hs.py -f x-vel-cmd -f x-vel-fb 001.out 002.out

 logdb.py has a command style interface that allows the user to dump the database, query it, add or remove previously logged comments.

+To install, just save the three python files in a directory somewhere.
+I use linuxcnc/nc_files/tuning so that the gcode files are "next door".

 The utilities require python3 versions of matplotlib, sqlite3 and numpy.